What is an E-ZPass®?

 What Else Do I Need to Know About Using an E-ZPass®?

-If, for some reason, you don't want to use your E-ZPass® at a particular toll plaza, you'll need to wrap your transponder in aluminum foil to prevent the toll booth from reading it.
+If, for some reason, you do not want to use your E-ZPass® at a particular toll plaza, you will need to wrap your transponder in aluminum foil to prevent the toll booth from reading it.

 You won't get a receipt when you pay with an E-ZPass®, but your account statement will reflect your driving activity.